-The most reliable testing mechanism is to collect and test the newborn's meconium.
-The presence of drugs in meconium has been proposed to be indicative of in utero drug exposure up to five months before birth, a longer historical measure than is possible by urinalysis.
+The most reliable testing mechanism is the collection and testing of the newborn's meconium.
+The presence of substances in the meconium has been proposed to be indicative of in utero substance exposure up to five months before birth, a longer historical measure than is possible by urinalysis.
 As most hospitals must send the meconium sample to an outside lab, which requires more time, often the child has discharged from the facility before the results are received.
-However, the hospitals in the state will call a report to DHS upon receipt of the results.
+However, the hospitals will call a report to DHS upon receipt of the results.